Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Variational Autoencoders

-Ladder VAEs \cite{sonderby2016ladder} achieve this conditioning structure using a bidirectional inference network where a deterministic ``bottom-up'' pass generates features at various resolutions, then the latent variables are processed from top to bottom with the features shared (Figure \ref{fig:hierarchical-vae}).
+Ladder VAEs \cite{sonderby2016ladder} achieve this conditioning structure using a bidirectional inference network where a deterministic ``bottom-up'' pass generates features at various resolutions, then the latent variables are processed from top to bottom with the features shared (Fig. \ref{fig:hierarchical-vae}).
 Specifically, they model latents as normal distributions conditioned on the last latent,

 By introducing skip connections around the stochastic sampling process, latents can be conditioned on all previously sampled latents \cite{Kingma2016ImprovedVariationalInference, maaloe2019biva, vahdat2020nvae}.
-Such an architecture is a generalisation of autoregressive models; inferring latents in parallel allows for significantly fewer steps compared to typical autoregressive models since many latents are statistically independent and allows different latent levels to correspond to global/local details depending on their depth.
+Such an architecture generalises autoregressive models; inferring latents in parallel allows for significantly fewer steps compared to typical autoregressive models since many latents are statistically independent and allows different latent levels to correspond to global/local details depending on their depth.
 It has been argued that a single level of latents is sufficient since Gibbs sampling performed on that level can recover the data distribution \cite{zhao2017learning}.
-Despite that, Gibbs sampling can take a long time to converge, making hierarchical representations more efficient; in support of this, deeper hierarchical VAEs have been shown to improve log-likelihood, independent of capacity \cite{child2021very}.
+Despite that, Gibbs sampling converges slowly, making hierarchical representations more efficient; in support of this, deeper hierarchical VAEs have been shown to improve likelihood, independent of capacity \cite{child2021very}.